General Disclosures (668.42)

 - Academic programs, general school information, specific school information

-- Student services information – Student Services Staff
+- Student Life information – Assistant Provost for Student Affairs

-- Clery Act information - Student Services Staff / Police Department
+- Clery Act information - Assistant Provost for Student Affairs / Police Department

 - FERPA information – Registrar's Office Staff / Student Services Staff